Broomfield Apartments — The Premium Corridor Between Denver and Boulder

 You value proximity to both Denver and Boulder without living in either

-You appreciate outdoor recreation and trail access integrated into your neighborhood
+You appreciate having shopping, dining, and recreation built into your neighborhood

 You might prefer a different neighborhood if: